 A high-flying forward whose explosive scoring at Florida State launched a sustained professional career across the NBA and international leagues.

-Al Thornton's basketball journey is a testament to persistence and explosive talent.
-He arrived at Florida State University as a relative unknown but left as a first-team All-ACC star, captivating crowds with his athletic dunks and relentless scoring.
-His senior-year breakout made him a lottery pick for the Los Angeles Clippers in 2007, where he earned NBA All-Rookie honors.
-While his NBA stint lasted several seasons, Thornton's true legacy is his longevity as a professional scorer.
-He seamlessly transitioned to a starring role in top international leagues, from China to South America, becoming a coveted import known for his ability to fill up the stat sheet and energize a team.
+Al Thornton earned NBA All-Rookie honors after the Los Angeles Clippers selected him 14th overall in the 2007 draft.
+He arrived at Florida State University as a relative unknown but left as a first-team All-ACC star, captivating crowds with athletic dunks and relentless scoring.
+While his NBA stint lasted several seasons, his true legacy is longevity as a professional scorer.
+He transitioned to a starring role in top international leagues, from China to South America, becoming a coveted import known for filling the stat sheet and energizing a team.
 His career arc shows the global pathways available to determined American players.

 1981–1996